 Our second most advanced proprietary drug candidate, etirinotecan pegol (formerly known as NKTR-102), is a next-generation topoisomerase I inhibitor.
 Etirinotecan pegol is currently being evaluated as a single-agent therapy in a Phase 3 open-label, randomized, multicenter clinical study in patients with metastatic breast cancer.
-This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with NKTR-102), is scheduled to enroll approximately 840 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
+This Phase 3 clinical study, which we call the BEACON study (BrEAst Cancer Outcomes with NKTR-102), enrolled approximately 840 patients with metastatic breast cancer that have previously received treatment with an anthracycline, a taxane, and capecitabine.
 We completed enrollment in the BEACON study in late July 2013.
 The BEACON study will require a substantial investment over the next two years.
 We have completed an expanded Phase 2 clinical study for etirinotecan pegol in patients with platinum-resistant ovarian cancer.
-We are currently in the process of finalizing the data in furtherance of planned meetings with health authorities in 2013 which will guide our future development and regulatory strategy for etirinotecan pegol in ovarian cancer.
+We recently conducted an end-of-Phase 2 meeting with the FDA for the ovarian cancer study.
+The FDA has advised us that a Phase 3 clinical study would be required in order to support an NDA filing for etirinotecan pegol in ovarian cancer; however they also indicated that a positive interim analysis in a Phase 3 clinical study could potentially support an accelerated NDA filing prior to completing the Phase 3 clinical study.
+We also recently had a meeting with the EMA to begin the process to obtain scientific advice and protocol assistance for further development of etirinotecan pegol for ovarian cancer in the European Union.
 In addition, a Phase 2 clinical study for etirinotecan pegol in patients with metastatic colorectal cancer is still open for enrollment.